 A separate account in the cashbook is required for income and expenses in each overseas country.
-The input of funds to each account should be identified as to its source, e.g. Traveller's cheques, bank transfer, drawings under credit or cash exchange of other currency.
+The input of funds to each account should be identified as to its source, e.g. bank transfer, cash exchange of other currency.
 The closing entry in each account will relate to the change of the balance of funds to the next currency used.